portxchange/developer-documentation/receiving-data/event/event-api.md

 - Forbidden (HTTP CODE 403) - the request does not contain correct Company ID

 Check the [example implementation](/resources/event_api.py) and [command line command](/resources/event_api.sh) for more details.

-## Limitations

-1. While the events for the most part are immutable, their `portcallId` field is not.
-That is due to the possibility than an event formerly considered part of portcall `A` by our system, can later be considered part of portcall `B`.
-What this means for the user is that the portcall id of an event they fetched by our API can become outdated.
-Portcall ids usually stop mutating after the portcall has completed.

 ## Changelog